w3c/wai-curricula/content/content-author/clear-content.md

 {% include excol.html type="middle" %}

-The page title is essential for some groups of people with disabilities to know the purpose of the page.
-The link text is crucial for those groups to know where the link lands.
+The page title is essential for some people with disabilities to know the purpose of the page.
+The link text is crucial for some people to know where the link lands.

 Show examples of accessible page titles and link text.
 Explain that it is best practice to put unique and most relevant information first in page titles to favor readability and efficiency.
 For details, see [Provide Informative, Unique Page Titles](https://www.w3.org/WAI/tips/writing/#provide-informative-unique-page-titles), and [Make Link Test Meaningful](https://www.w3.org/WAI/tips/writing/#make-link-text-meaningful).